omni-us/jsonargparse/README.rst

 environment variables would override the config file one.

 A configuration file or string can also be parsed without parsing command line arguments.
-The functions for this are :func:`jsonargparse.ArgumentParser.parse_path` and :func:`jsonargparse.ArgumentParser.parse_string` to parse a config file or a config contained in a string respectively.
+The functions for this are :py:meth:`.ArgumentParser.parse_path` and :py:meth:`.ArgumentParser.parse_string` to parse a config file or a config contained in a string respectively.

 Classes, methods and function